MartinEesmaa/VVCEasy/README.md

 Bug of Inter Digital VTM VLC Plugin:

-When you try play your MPEG-2, MPEG-TS or TS file, it will crash with your InterDigital VLC VTM Plugin installed on your VLC Media Player.
+When you try to play your MPEG-TS or TS file, it will crash with your InterDigital VLC VTM Plugin installed on your VLC Media Player.

-Without InterDigital VLC VTM Plugin, playing MPEG-2, MPEG-TS or TS file will play fine in your all original plugins (except VLC VTM Plugin) on your VLC Media Player.
+Without InterDigital VLC VTM Plugin, playing MPEG-TS or TS file will play fine in your all original plugins (except VLC VTM Plugin) on your VLC Media Player.

 About o266player: Since o266player repository have no new commits than one year.